 Music industry doesn’t require to completely remove reverb and while vocal booths might sound too “dead”, Kaotica Eyeball might be just the right option as it still allows some reverb.

-It is also great that you can control how much reverb is allowed into the recording by adjusting the distance between the singer and microphone encased by Kaotica Eyeball.
+It is also great that you can control how much reverb is allowed into the recording by adjusting the distance between the singer and the microphone encased by Kaotica Eyeball.

 Kaotica Eyeball obstructs your vision